Briguy52/classnotes/310orderingConstraints.md

 * state may have changed b/w wait entry and exit (whole purpose of waiting)

 **Note:** always wrap `wait` inside of a `while` loop

+### Tips for using monitors

+1. List shared date needed for problem
+2. Figure out the locks (1 lock / group of shared date)
+3. Bracket code that uses shared data with lock/unlock
+4. Think about before/after conditions

+### Producer / Consumer Problem

+ex.
+Soda producers and soda drinkers: how to avoid direct handoff?
+Answer: use vending machines as buffers!

+1. What are variables/shared state?

+> Soda machine buffer, number of sodas in machine (≤ maxSodas)

+2. Locks?

+> 1 to protect all shared state (sodaLock)

+3. Mutual exclusion

+> Only one thread can use machine at a time (can't take out when putting in)

+4. Ordering Constraints

+> Consumer must wait if machine is empty (CV hasSoda), Producer must wait if machine is full (CV hasRoom)